 What Does a Medical Examiner Do?

 A career as a medical examiner may appeal to those with interests in both medicine and criminal justice.
 Read below to find out details regarding what a medical examiner does.
-Schools offering Anatomy & Physiology degrees can also be found in these popular choices.

 Medical examiners are doctors who work with deceased bodies to determine their cause and time of death.
 Using a combination of investigative and medical skills, the medical examiner analyzes the available information to develop a determination.

 |Professional Certification||Examination administered by National Registry of Certified Medical Examiners|

 |Key Skills||Critical thinking, reading comprehension, clear written communication, good judgment and decision making, problem solving, serviced oriented|

 |Work Environment||Police departments, crime laboratories, morgues, medical examiner/coroners offices|